FluffyMaguro/SC2_Coop_Overlay/README.md

 This app looks for recent replays from StarCraft II Co-op, parses them and shows the information as overlay onscreen.
 Or it can be added as another layer in Open Broadcaster Software (OBS) or other streaming software applications.

-The overlay is fully customizable through editing the HTML file by any user.
-Its style can be changed, and new functions or elements can be added to the visible overlay (images, text, etc.).
+The overlay is fully customizable through simple editing of the HTML file.
+Its style can be changed, new functions or elements can be added to the visible overlay (images, text, etc).

 ![Screenshot](/Screenshots/scr1.jpg)